prominenceai/deepstream-services-library/docs/proto-lib-azure.md

 az login
 ```

-Create an IoT edge device from you device terminal with the following command.
+Create an IoT edge device from your device terminal with the following command.
 ```bash
 az iot hub device-identity create --device-id <device-id> --hub-name <hub-name> --edge-enabled
 ```
-where
+where:
 * `<device-id>` =  name (string) to identify the new device
 * `<hub-name>` = the hub-name you used when you [Setup an Azure IoT Hub Instance](setup_an_azure_iot_hub_instance) above.